 5. Do you fix bugs before writing new code?

-Tips for your team: do not allow stakeholders and clients to throw new functions and wishes at you while still polishing bugs from current launch.
+Tips for your team: do not allow stakeholders and clients to throw new functions and wishes at you while still polishing bugs from the current launch.
 This is connected to point 4 where good bug base documentation is the first thing you should have.
-Second thing is discipline.
-Technical debt of software projects is a real problem that will cost you time & money so keep an eye on this topic.
+The second thing is discipline.
+A technical debt of software projects is a real problem that will cost you time & money so keep an eye on this topic.
 Educate yourself and your team.

-Up-to-date schedule is the trickiest part from our experience.
+The up-to-date schedule is the trickiest part of our experience.
 Project scope changes as businesses and markets change.
 This is normal and in the end, healthy.
 While it is good practice to write down changes in the initial functional specification (and update the cost of the project), it is somewhat complex to do that in a stable and quality way.
-The inherent complexity of software projects is the number one reason for that – One module can seamlessly connect to 3rd party API, but if the client needs a small tweak in function, it can completely destroy the current implemented function.
-For example, adding one extra field to checkout page in eCommerce sites could block the entire buying process and cost company several thousands dollars.
+The inherent complexity of software projects is the number one reason for that – One module can seamlessly connect to 3rd party API, but if the client needs a small tweak in function, it can completely destroy the currently implemented function.
+For example, adding one extra field to the checkout page in eCommerce sites could block the entire buying process and cost the company several thousand dollars.
 The software IS that complex.

 Tips for your team: First, educate the client and stakeholders.
-Clearly explain why your team needs a schedule of implementation, good bug base (4 & 5) and written detail specification (7).
-Clients money and time is involved so you need to make it “their thing”.
+Clearly explain why your team needs a schedule of implementation, a good bug base (4 & 5) and written detail specification (7).
+Clients’ money and time are involved so you need to make it “their thing”.
 Second, use good, real-time and stable collaborative tools like Google docs or Office 365.
-Do not use attached office files (docx, xls) for circulating project plan.
+Do not use the attached office files (docx, xls) for circulating the project plan.
 Do not use email for task handling and bug tracking.
 They create knowledge silos.
-Do have a centralized system for all of your work items (JIRA, Basecamp, Trello, Asana are good starting points for project management).
-Do enable all of your docs and work items visible and editable for the whole team.
+Do have a centralized system for all of your work items (JIRA, Basecamp, Trello, and Asana are good starting points for project management).
+Enable all of your docs and work items visible and editable for the whole team.

 7. Do you have a spec?